hoxo-m/githubinstall/README.md

-# An Easy Way to Install R Packages on GitHub
+# A Helpful Way to Install R Packages Hosted on GitHub
 Koji MAKIYAMA (@hoxo_m)